-Statement of Kilolo Kijakazi, Acting Commissioner: Social Security Administration to Resume In-Person Services at Local Social Security Offices Online Services and Telephone Remain Most Convenient Ways to Contact Agency
+Statement of Kilolo Kijakazi, Acting Commissioner: SSA to Resume In-Person Services at Local Social Security Offices Online Services and Telephone Remain Most Convenient Ways to Contact Agency

 After reading this post, please call me at (810) 694-3006 if you would like to discuss whether you need a Social Security disability attorney.
 Thanks - Darrin J. Andrus

 “I am pleased to announce that local Social Security offices will restore in-person services, including for people without an appointment, on April 7, 2022.

 To avoid waiting in line, I strongly encourage people, who can, to use our online services at www.socialsecurity.gov, call us, and schedule appointments in advance rather than walking in without an appointment.
 Phone appointments can save you a trip to a busy office.
 I thank the public for your patience as we work to increase service.

 Customers who walk in without appointments may encounter delays and longer waits at our offices.
 Be aware that our offices tend to be the busiest first thing in the morning, early in the week, and during the early part of the month, so people may want to plan to visit at other times.

 Given that many of the people we serve have health vulnerabilities, and consistent with our union agreements, we are continuing to require certain safety measures including masking, physical distancing, and self-health checks for COVID-19 symptoms.
 We will provide masks to the public and employees if they need them.